 Because I think you’ll love the cuteness… mini fruit tarts!

 You can use this exact recipe, just fit and blind bake the crust in mini tart pans.
-This crust fits nicely into about six 4-inch mini tart pans (I own these and these).
+This crust fits nicely into about six 4-inch mini tart pans (I own this set of 6 tart pans and these mini 4-inch tart pans).
 You can use larger tart pans for less tarts or smaller tart pans for more tarts.
 Blind bake the mini crusts until lightly browned on the sides.
 The 4-inch size took about 12 minutes in the oven.
 Wait for them to cool, then fill and decorate. 🙂